Cholesky Decomposition Calculator

 Welcome to the Cholesky decomposition calculator.
 In this accompanying text to the tool, we'll learn all there is to know about the Cholesky factorization, which decomposes a matrix into a product of matrices.
 We'll specifically cover how to calculate the Cholesky decomposition and an example of Cholesky decomposition for a

 Before we can learn about the Cholesky decomposition, we must define what a matrix decomposition is.
 In the world of linear algebra, a matrix decomposition (or a matrix factorization) is the factorization of a matrix into a product of matrices.
 So, just as you can factorize into groups of products like or , you can factorize a matrix like below… but how?

 Factorizing a matrix is much harder than a number.
 Lucky for us, mathematicians have discovered many different methods of performing matrix decompositions.
-The most famous of these methods are the LU decomposition, the QR decomposition, and the Cholesky decomposition.
+The most famous of these methods are the LU decomposition, the QR decomposition, the singular value decomposition (SVD), and the Cholesky decomposition.
 Which method you'd want to use depends on the problem you're trying to solve.